-\paragraph{Labels} Following the convention of typical retrieval datasets in MTEB, the label is a relevance score of $[0,1,2]$ for a pair of query and passage, signaling no/weak/strong relevance.
-Unlike prior datasets with large-scale candidate pools that prevent annotations for all query-passage pairs, our controlled setting enables full annotation for all pairs by researchers of this work, minimizing false negatives for a reliable and in-depth evaluation. \begin{itemize}[noitemsep,nolistsep] \item Strong Relevance ($2$): the query is certain or almost certain directly reflected in the caption according to commonsense.
+Note that the annotation and the entire retrieval process only concern textual captions, without involving vision features.
+The accuracy of image captioning thus does not affect the evaluation. \begin{itemize}[noitemsep,nolistsep] \item Strong Relevance ($2$): the query is certain or almost certain directly reflected in the caption according to commonsense.
 For example, ``\emph{the evening sky filled with dense clouds, with sunlight streaming through them}'' is labeled $2$ to the query ``\emph{sunset}''. \item Weak Relevance ($1$): the query is likely but not certainly reflected in the caption, or the query is not directly reflected but indeed highly related.
 For example, ``\emph{a floor plan of a 2B2B apartment of approximately 90.89 square meters}'' does not directly mention the action ``\emph{real estate purchase}'', but is labeled $1$ due to high relatedness by search intents. \item No Relevance ($0$): those who do not meet up with the strong or weak relevance. \end{itemize}

 \paragraph{Statistics} Table~\ref{tab:datasets} depicts the basic statistics of CapRetrieval.
 For analysis, we roughly categorize all queries in CapRetrieval into eight types, of which four types (\emph{object}, \emph{person}, \emph{place}, \emph{concept}) together can be regarded as \emph{Singleton Entity}.
 Both \emph{Singleton Entity} and \emph{Singleton Event} are relatively straightforward phrases inquiring entities/events without imposing extra conditions, whereas other query types involve more complex constraints and semantics.
 More details and statistics on query types and labels are described in Appx.~\ref{app:dataset}.